-Our SPEAR T-cells
+Our TCR T-cells (SPEAR T-cells)

 Following identification of a suitable target peptide, we identify TCRs that are capable of binding to that target peptide or protein.
 We then engineer and optimize those identified receptors to enhance their ability to recognize and bind to the cancer targets, thereby enabling a highly targeted immunotherapy which complements a patient's immune system.
-The optimized TCR for the cell therapy then undergoes extensive preclinical safety testing prior to administration to patients.
+The optimized TCR or SPEAR-T-cell for the cell therapy then undergoes extensive preclinical safety testing prior to administration to patients.
 A lentiviral vector is used to transfer the engineered TCR into the patient's T-cells if that patient has the relevant target and HLA type for our TCR cell therapy.
 The optimized cell therapy then undergoes extensive preclinical safety testing prior to administration to patients.
-Our SPEAR T-cell platform technology enables us to develop a pipeline of targets and TCR therapeutic candidates that we believe may be effective in a variety of cancer types that have progressed following treatment with currently available and experimental therapies.
-Within our MAGE-A4 franchise we have three SPEAR T-cell being developed, afami-cel (our first generation MAGE-A4 targeted SPEAR T-cell therapy), ADP-A2M4CD8 (a next-generation therapy incorporating a CD8 α homodimer to increase potency) and ADP-A2M4N7X19 (a new next-generation cell therapy incorporating IL-7 and CCL19).